-Former Cardinals running back Josh Scobey enters his fourth season in the team’s scouting department and second as an area scout after being elevated to the position in May, 2014.
+Former Cardinals running back Josh Scobey enters his fifth season in the team’s scouting department and third as an area scout after being elevated to the position in May, 2014.
 His primary area of responsibility with the Cardinals is scouting the western region of the country.

 Scobey previously worked with the Cardinals as a pro scout in 2013 where he helped scout prospects in the NFL, CFL and Arena Football League.
 He joined the team as a scouting assistant in May, 2012 after working as an intern in 2010.